-Jeb Bush didn’t leave much of an impression in Berlin on Tuesday where the brother and son of two former presidents made a nuanced speech about the need for continued American engagement with Europe.
+Jeb Bush didn’t leave much of an impression in Berlin on Tuesday, where the brother and son of former presidents made a nuanced speech about the need for continued American engagement with Europe.

 Bloomberg’s Leonid Bershidsky argues that at least one line in Bush’s speech — “America has to lead and we have to do it in partnership with our allies” — rubbed some Germans the wrong way.